onfido/castor/examples/react-scss-js-webpack/README.md

 If you can use Sass exclusively you can assume all are modules and not worry about `.css` files.

-See `react-scss-ts-parcel` for an example.
+See `react-scss-ts-bundler` for a different example.

-The webpack setup for that is simply the second rule written just above.